software-students-spring2025/4-containers-dockdockgoose/instructions.md

 ### Code linting and formatting

-A [GitHub Actions workflow script](./.github/workflows/lint.yml) is included in this repository that will automatically run the `pylint` linter and the `black` formatter in both the `web-app` and `machine-learning-client` subdirectories to check the code in every pull request for its adherence to the proper code conventions.
+A [GitHub Actions workflow script](./.github/workflows/lint.yml) is included in this repository that will automatically run the `pylint` linter and the `black` formatter in both the `web-app` and `machine_learning_client` subdirectories to check the code in every pull request for its adherence to the proper code conventions.
 If the code does not pass such a check, the pull request must not be approved or merged.

 Due to its general-purpose design, and the fact that it checks all code the same way, regardless of whether that code is part of the web app, machine learning client, or other subsystem, **the given workflow script may not be appropriate for all projects**.
 You are welcome to modify it as necessary to suit your project's needs, as long as the spirit of the check remains the same.